Yellow nail syndrome

-The yellow nail syndrome (YNS) is rare disorder principally affecting lymphatic system
+The yellow nail syndrome (YNS) is a rare disorder principally affecting the lymphatic system.

 It is characterized by a clinical triad:

-- nail discolouration: yellow slow growing dystrophic nails
+- nail discolouration: yellow slow-growing dystrophic nails (scleronychia)

 - lymphedema (peripheral/primary)

 Other associated features include:

 It is a rare disease with an approximate incidence of less than one million/year 8.
 There may be a slightly increased female predilection 5.
-While clinical onset varies from birth to late adult life, it is thought to typically those in early middle age 5.
+While clinical onset varies from birth to late adult life, it is thought to typically affect those in early middle age 5.

 The syndrome can sometimes be associated with

 Clinical features tend to be variable in severity amongst affected individuals and temporal variation is common.

 The exact pathogenesis is not well understood although anatomical or functional lymphatic drainage abnormalities have been proposed as an underlying mechanism.